 The Lord Jesus rebukes and warns those who are falling away, within the Body of Christ—the church.
 They have been involved in different ministries and programs, but have neglected to address disobedience in other areas.
 They may think they are alive, because they are involved in church activities that they believe are keeping them in good standing with God.
 They are wanting before Christ.
 He has given them a window of grace, to repent, before it is too late.

 Christ cautions us not to turn a blind eye to the areas of our lives we have failed to comply with Him.
-He commands us to repent and relearn what we already know and received.
+He commands us to repent and relearn what we already know and have received.
 While there are some in the church who are falling prey to worldly dissipation, there are those who will not succumb to the pressure.
 There are those who will not defile themselves, even as they see other Christians drift away.
-These will be clothed in white and will forever walk with The Lord.
+These will be clothed in white, and will forever walk with The Lord.
 Those who overcome internal urges, and those of their surroundings will be honored before The Father.
 Their names will be engraved in the Book of Life.
 Resist forfeiting your place in the Presence of God.
 If The Lord has already warned you, made you feel uncomfortable about the places and people you are indulging, repent and strengthen what is already dying.

 9 Because you have made The Lord, Who is my refuge, even The Most High, your dwelling place, 10 no evil shall befall you, nor shall any plague come near your dwelling.
 11 For He shall give His angels charge over you, to keep you in all your ways.
 12 In their hands they shall bear you up, lest you dash your foot against a stone.
 13 You shall tread upon the lion and the cobra, the young lion and the serpent you shall trample underfoot (Psalm 91).